CliMA/ClimaUtilities.jl/docs/src/timemanager.md

 - Julia's `Dates` are not necessarily faster or better and, being part of the standard library, means that it is hard to improve them.

+### Why not support `Rational`?

+Handling the case when the counter is rational introduces more complexity than necessary.
+For instance, it is unclear how to handle the case when a float is not perfectly representable as a rational number.
+This case comes up when examining the time stepping stages of ARS343 in ClimaTimeSteppers.
+In particular, the value ``\gamma`` is the middle root of the polynomial ``6x^3 - 18x^2 + 9x - 1 = 0`` and irrational.
+One could approximate ``\gamma`` as a rational number, but large integers for the numerator and denominator are needed to approximate ``\gamma`` to high accuracy.
+For example, ``\gamma`` approximated as a rational number with tolerance within machine epsilon of `Float64` is `19126397//43881317`.
+This could lead to overflowing in either the numerator or denominator as ``\gamma`` propagates through the code.
+Hence, rational numbers are not considered for this reason.

 ## TimeManager API

 ```@docs